Sasikala-Ravichandran/movie_tube/README.md

 # movie_tube
-for rating and reviewing the movies

-An app allows signed_in user to rate and review the movies and also added searching feature
+This app allows users to upload the movie details, to search for movies, to rate them and to read reviews about them.

 Gems used in this app:

+* devise for user authentication

 * carrierwave for image uploading